luizasabreu/flask_graphs_challenge/README.md

 ## 1. Introduction
 The main goal of this project was to extend a basic API that is part of a platform responsible to minimize travel time, based on destinations and distances between different places, so the penguins could spend more time at their final destination.
 For the backend development the main task was to add two routes:
-1. A route: `/calculate` that find all places that must be visited in order to have a minimum travel time for a given input
+1. A route: `/calculate` that find all places that must be visited to have a minimum travel time for a given input
 2. A route `/business-trips` to get all consulted business trip information that can be used to think of new strategies.

 For that the project will have three layers:
-* __an API layer__ arraging the routes and calls to the service layer;
+* __an API layer__ arranging the routes and calls to the service layer;
 * __a Service layer__ performing calculations, manipulations and calling the model layer;
-* __a Model layer__ performing basic operations on the MongoDB.
+* __a Model layer__ performing basic operations on MongoDB.

 ---